ntustison/PaperANTsX/Text/methods.md

-image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation, subsequent label propagation through the cortex, and, finally, regional cortical thickness tabulation.
-Computation time on a CPU-only platform is ~1 hour primarily due to the ``ants.kelly_kapowski`` function.
-\textcolor{blue}{The cross-sectional and longitudinal pipelines are encapsulated in the ANTsPyNet functions} ``antspynet.cortical_thickness`` and ``antspynet.longitudinal_cortical_thickness``, \textcolor{blue}{respectively.}
+image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation, subsequent label propagation through the cortex, and, finally, regional cortical thickness tabulation.  \textcolor{blue}{The cross-sectional and longitudinal pipelines are encapsulated in the ANTsPyNet functions} ``antspynet.cortical_thickness`` and ``antspynet.longitudinal_cortical_thickness``, \textcolor{blue}{respectively.}
 Note that there are precise, line-by-line R-based analogs available through ANTsR/ANTsRNet.